-Join Dan Violet Sagmiller for an in-depth discussion in this video Explosions, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video Explosions, part of Build a Real-Time Strategy Game with Unity 5.

 - [Voiceover] For our explosions, I'll be using…a free detonator explosion framework.…I won't be including the source code…to the final project, but as you'll see,…there are no code changes.…There's just a package to import…and then a few visual changes.…So to get started, I'm going to go to the Asset Store…which you can find under Window, Asset Store.…From there, we're going to search…for the Detonator…Explosion Framework.…

 After selecting it, you'll find that this is a free system,…has a lot of reviews, and they're all great.…There are a few small bugs for Unity 5,…but in general, the majority…of all the explosions work great.…And for the ones that don't,…there's one small code change…that's actually pointed out…in one of the comments that you can make.…For now, we'll just accept the defaults.…So I'm going to import this.…And in here, it does have a few things…that are outdated in the code but that's okay.…

 We'll just say I made a backup and go ahead.…Now, we're going to do a quick test…of how these explosions work.…

 AuthorDan Violet Sagmiller

 - Adding camera moves

 - Adding a unit